-Let’s break down an example of IRR so you can see how this formula works in action instead of getting bogged down with math.
+Let’s break down an example of internal rate of return so you can see how this formula works in action instead of getting bogged down with math.

 IRR is how quickly a real estate investment grows or shrinks.
 You can think of the IRR as the compounded annual rate of return.

-Say that you purchase a property for $1 million.
-You rent it out to a tenant who pays $125,000 per year over four years.
-Additionally, you plan to sell your property and five years for an asking price of $1.5 million.
-As a result, you would have periodic cash flow in the following payback periods:
+Say for example, if you purchase a property for $1 million, rent it out for $125,000 per year over 4 years, and plan to sell it for $1.5 million in 5 years, you would have cash flow in the following payback periods.

-In this and similar IRR examples, you assume that you’ll make consistent income each year until you plan to sell the property for a.
-Set NPV to zero and you can determine the IRR for this property.
-By year four, you’ll have increased your cash flow since the profits from the sale are added to your rental income.
+In this and similar IRR examples, you assume consistent income until selling the property for a profit.
+By setting NPV to zero, you can determine the IRR.
+By year four, cash flow increases as the profits from the sale are added to rental income.

 NPV = -1,000,000 + 125,000/(1+ IRR)1 +125,000/(1+ IRR)2 + 125,000/(1+ IRR)3 + 125,000/(1+ IRR)4 = 0